Errorname/prisma-multi-tenant/docs/Zeit_Now.md

 path.join(__dirname, '../node_modules/@prisma/cli/query-engine-rhel-openssl-1.0.x')
 ```

-> You need to adapt the relative path based on where you JS file is.
+> You need to adapt the relative path based on where your JavaScript file is.

 ## No such file or directory